 However, at the same time, the campaign itself definitely is Monty Haul.
 All the heroes are low-level, but have improbably powerful magic items that even the playing field.
 The paladin has an axe that acts as the can for a world-destroying demon, the cleric has a spear that multiplies when thrown and then returns to his hand, and the minmaxer recently got a sword made out of oblivion.
 Which is perhaps fair enough, considering everything else.

-Jerry Holkins (Tycho) accuses Mike Krahulik (Gabe) of this in Penny Arcade.
-Tycho decides to balance it — Tycho being a Killer GM.
+Jerry Holkins (Tycho) accuses Mike Krahulik (Gabe) of this in Penny Arcade, then decides to balance it — Tycho being a Killer GM.

 The Diablo series and the majority of its clones tend to be like this in the end game.
 Bosses and major loot caches will often release a screen-filling fountain of gold and enchanted gear- from which players will pick the one or two very best pieces and leave the rest lying on the floor.
 At early levels, however, the player will want to keep anything that's better than the standard vendor gear.
 For a game where the whole point is to constantly upgrade your equipment, the progression is fairly even.

 High Rate Private Servers of any given MMORPG are more often then not Monty Hauls meant to fuel a player's armory with the weapon needed to fight big bosses and most of all each other.